Blinken visits Afghanistan in show of support after Biden announces withdrawal | Politics

 The top U.S. diplomat tried to reassure Ghani that despite the departure of U.S. troops, the United States would remain committed to Afghanistan, saying Washington will "intensify" its diplomacy to do "everything we can" to advance efforts to secure a peace agreement between Kabul and the insurgents.
 "The reason I'm here, so quickly after the president's speech last night, is to demonstrate literally, by our presence, that we have an enduring an ongoing commitment to Afghanistan," Blinken said at the embassy, according to a press pool report.

-He was in Kabul for about eight hours.
 The foreign troop withdrawals have raised concerns that the country could erupt in full-scale civil war, providing al Qaeda space in which to rebuild and plan new attacks on U.S. and other targets.
+Nor have the Taliban renounced their goal of reinstating Islamist rule, fueling fears they would reverse gains in women's rights, education, independent media and other areas if they return to power.

+During his eight-hour visit, Blinken met with advocates of women's rights, disability rights, youth and media freedom, who "shared their concerns about the Taliban's intent as well as a strong desire for peace," a State Department statement said.
+During a press conference at the heavily fortified U.S. embassy, Blinken said Washington will continue its humanitarian support to Afghanistan and advocacy for the rights of women and girls.

-In his meeting with Ghani at the presidential palace, Blinken assured the Afghan president that "the partnership is changing, but the partnership is enduring."
-Later at a press conference at the heavily fortified American embassy, where earlier he had greeted U.S. soldiers, Blinken warned the Taliban that any attack on American troops as they pulled out would be met with "a very forceful response."
+In his meeting with Ghani, Blinken assured the Afghan president that "the partnership is changing, but the partnership is enduring."
+At his press conference at the embassy, where earlier he had greeted U.S. soldiers, Blinken warned the Taliban that any attack on American troops as they pulled out would be met with "a very forceful response."

 IMPLICIT THREAT Even as Blinken visited Kabul, the Taliban reiterated a call for an "immediate" withdrawal of all foreign forces, accusing Washington of breaching a February 2020 accord - secured by the Trump administration - to complete a U.S. troop pullout by May 1.